 The parameter maintenance_interval is the interval of time expressed in years between two scheduled maintenance events.
 Note that the column "Sand and gravel for maintenance [t/km]" calculates the material requirement for maintenance, but gives no information on the sources of these materials, i.e. whether these are extracted from virgin sources or down-cycled.
-When compiling EW-MFA reports it is thus necessary to assess the origin of these materials to avoid double counting.
+When compiling EW-MFA reports

-If sufficient data on road width is available, it is better to calculate the requirements of sand and gravel for roads using Table 2.17.
-The parameter w indicates the average road width and is expressed in metres.
+If sufficient data in road width is available, it is better to calculate the requirements of sand and gravel for roads using Table 2.17.
+The parameter w indicates the average road width, and is expressed in metres.